 The project is located within a federally recognized opportunity zone, a national program with 8,700 zones for offering incentives to investors and developers.
 This provides tax advantages, including deferral or elimination of capital gains tax, enabled by the 2017 federal tax cut.

-With development on track, the building can be expected to open in 2021, or early 2022 at the latest.
+With development on track, the building can be expected to open in 2022.